6 Factors In Choosing a Heating or Cooling System

 Proper installation of a new HVAC unit will affect the performance and efficiency of the unit for as long as it’s in the house which is why it needs to be performed by a professional HVAC technician.
 This service requires expertise and specific training as well as the specialized tools to do the job.
 Because an unprofessional installation that doesn’t meet industry standards can negate all the household comfort you expect and deserve from a new HVAC system, it is important to make sure it’s installed by a qualified HVAC contractor with proper certification.

 Evaluate Other Household Factors.

 There are other issues within a home that will directly affect the performance and efficiency of your new HVAC system.
 As an example, connecting a brand new HVAC system incorporating the latest technology to old, deteriorating household ductwork is an action that may save money in the beginning but which, over a longer period of time, results in more money being spent to repair.
-With leaking duct work, you could lose a large volume of conditioned air before it reaches the rooms it is meant to cool or heat.
-In many areas, local codes require that the ductwork be tested for leaks at the time the HVAC system is installed, and your HVAC contractor can present options to seal the ductwork.
+With leaking ductwork, you could lose a large volume of conditioned air before it reaches the rooms it is meant to cool or heat.
+In many areas, local codes require that the ductwork is tested for leaks at the time the HVAC system is installed, and your HVAC contractor can present options to seal the ductwork.
 Also, today’s standards may consider your home under-insulated if you haven’t upgraded the insulation in your home in many years.
 Check the level of attic insulation and upgrade if necessary to meet current Department of Energy recommendations for your local climate zone in order to ensure you get the full performance improvements and efficiency your new HVAC system is designed to deliver.

-For professional assistance in selecting a new HVAC system, as well as qualified installation that meets industry standards, contact the heating and cooling experts at TemperaturePro.
+For professional assistance in selecting a new HVAC system, as well as a qualified installation that meets industry standards, contact the heating and cooling experts at TemperaturePro.